Every IT Pro Should Start with AWS Cloud Practitioner

 How AWS Practitioner Fits into the AWS Certification Schema

 AWS Cloud Practitioner was announced in 2017 and is the gateway certification to higher-level and specialty certifications.
 There are no prerequisites for the material that prepares you for the exam.
 It’s not required for other AWS certifications, but makes the transition much smoother for candidates coming from other IT specializations.
 Especially if you aren’t currently working in a cloud-based environment.
+You can see the full AWS certification program in the AWS Certification Guide.

 Earning this certification is the best way to validate a high-level understanding of AWS.
 It helps you bridge the communication gap between nontechnical coworkers and cloud experts.
 Whether you’re a cloud expert or transitioning from on-premise solutions, this certification gives you a firm base to build your cloud computing knowledge and prepare you to delve into more technical aspects of AWS.